AnnleeFores/ticketsense/Readme.md

 Go to the chromedriver releases page.
 Find the suitable version of the driver for your platform and download it.
+Make sure the chrome browser version matches the driver version For example this is the link for Chromedriver matching chrome version 96.0.4664.45 https://chromedriver.storage.googleapis.com/index.html?path=96.0.4664.45/

-For example: wget https://chromedriver.storage.googleapis.com/96.0.4664.45/chromedriver_linux64.zip
+wget https://chromedriver.storage.googleapis.com/96.0.4664.45/chromedriver_linux64.zip

 Extract the file with: